Re9iNee/myAnkiCollection/README.md

 ### MySQL Database

 > This Deck might be not helpful enough cause I haven't update it since my last SQL Class at University, but I hope it will help someone.

+### Linux

+> Linux common Commands To use in Terminal.
+Good for beginners and intermediate levels.